Class 10 English Chapter 1 A Letter to God

 selfish comical unquestioning

-Ans: Yes, People like Lencho can be still seen in this real world.
+Ans: Yes, People like Lencho can still be seen in this real world.
 Such a man is ‘naive’, ‘stupid’ and ‘comical’.

 6. There are two kinds of conflict in the story : between humans and nature and between humans themselves.
 How are these conflicts illustrated?

 Ans: The first conflict is that the rain was welcome for the field.
-But it turned into hailstorm and destroyed the field.
+But it turned into a hailstorm and destroyed the field.
 Second conflict is that the employees gave Lencho money but he called them ‘Crooks’.

-Thinking about Language :
+Thinking about Language:

 1. Look at the following sentence from the story.